Scrotal Swelling in Children

 Zipper entrapment.
 If part of the scrotum, foreskin, or penis gets caught in a zipper, it can cause immediate,

 agonizing pain.
-Emergency room doctors commonly treat both pain and injury while freeing
+Emergency room healthcare providers commonly treat both pain and injury

 Other causes.
 Less common causes of painful swelling include other injuries, allergic reactions,